 Fortunately, you can find lots of healthy sources of protein besides animal protein, such as high-protein veggies.
 By incorporating these veggies into your diet, you will be able to gain the right amount of protein you need to stay healthy and active plus other benefits such as fiber, antioxidants, and phytonutrients.

 Not sure about getting enough protein from veggies?
-Here are 10 veggies high in proteins that you may want to
+Here are 10 veggies high in proteins that you may want to include into your diet:

 Plant-Based Protein Sources